 Your content is going to be online, so search engine optimization (SEO) is an important consideration.
 A lot of what goes into writing great content falls in line with SEO best practices.
 But, writing well isn’t enough.

 You want to make sure you are also adding structure with headings and sub-headings, creating a descriptive title and URL, adding relevant images, and more.
+Doing this is important, especially in blogging.
+Organizing content this way is something you should do before you publish your blog posts.
 Your content should engage human readers and also have a good chance of showing up in search results too – including good SEO practices on your content can help your content do that.

 Mistake #6 – Having No Plan for Outreach and Promotion